linh-gist/VisualRFS/README.md

 - Using object deep feature is effective for re-ID tasks.
 - Fuzzy occlusion handling model improves tracking performance.

+### News
+- Our implementation for 3D multi-camera multi-object tracking with re-identification is released at [3D-Visual-MOT](https://github.com/linh-gist/3D-Visual-MOT)
+- Our GLMB/LMB Python package implementations adapted from Matlab, are released at [labeledRFS](https://github.com/linh-gist/labeledRFS)

 ### Docker image
-Docker image to run VisualRFS codes can be found in [Docker Hub]().
+Docker image to run VisualRFS codes can be found in [VisualRFS Docker Hub](https://hub.docker.com/r/linhma/visualrfs).

 ### Usage
 1. **Set Up Python Environment**